 – and learn more about the admission process

 on the college’s website.
 While most new students start in the fall, there is no barrier to a student beginning at MCC in the spring semester.

-In addition to the application, there is a one-time, non-refundable $20 application fee and required proof of measles/rubella, mumps and varicella immunizations.
+In addition to the application, a final copy of the high school transcript and required proof of measles/rubella, mumps and varicella immunizations.

 How is my child's placement at MCC determined?

 Is MCC a part of any programs that would allow my child to earn college credit while still in high school?

 Course placement can be determined in a variety of ways.
 Students can submit qualifying SAT/ACT scores, provide college transcripts showing completion of English and math, provide a recent high school transcript showing a GPA of a 2.8 GPA or higher, or take the assessment test.
 You can refer to the assessment test exemption form

 My child has been home schooled.
 Is there anything special I should know?

 MCC is part of both the College Career Pathways